hazelgrove/agda-popl17/README.md

 - [all.agda](all.agda) acts as an ad-hoc make file for the project.
 If you run `agda all.agda` at the command line in a clone with no `.agdai` files in the directory, it will check all the proofs from scratch.
-On a modern machine, this takes about 10 seconds for the master branch and about 14 for the extension with sums.

 - [checks.agda](checks.agda) defines the iterated action semantics and the lemmas that lift the zipper rules to it.